ICRS/101/2023/Session 1.md

 [IMAGE OF MOTOR AND WIRE]

-Cut two lengths of wire to about [INSERT LENGTH HERE] cm and strip about 2mm to 4mm of insulation from the end.
+Cut two lengths of wire to about 10cm and strip about 2mm to 4mm of insulation from the end.